yp87/HomeAssistant/README.md

 - ~~Containerize alarm system scripts and add to docker-compose~~
 - ~~use containerized mosquitto and add to docker-compose~~
 - ~~create script to easily transfer all secrets to home assistant host~~
-- cleanup multi script loops in favor of new repeat mode
+- HomeAssistant: cleanup multi script loops in favor of new repeat mode
+- HomeAssistant: change custom_components huesensor to use git submodule that points to the original repo.
 - ~~Setup stub secrets for futur travis integration~~
 - ~~Setup travis to validate configs in PR~~
 - Automatically update config for hass and restart when build pass on master